metocean/docker-consul-init/README.md

 ```--map``` maps the terminate signal to quit allowing nginx to gracefully shut down.

 ## on docker stop
-on docker stop / SIGTERM consul-init will:
+on docker stop / SIGTERM or on SIGINT consul-init will:
 1. stop the consul agent greacefully allowing it to redregister itself.
 2. send a SIGTERM to the program, or if the user has mapped TERM to another signal it will send the mapped [to-signal].